Home » Bitcoin Trading Guide

 Strategies for trading the spot market

 There are different strategies for trading the spot market but none is the Holy Grail.
-The financial markets are full of uncertainties, and price movements tend to be erratic most of the time.
+The crypto markets are full of uncertainties, and price movements tend to be erratic most of the time.

-Nonetheless, below are the two most common approaches traders use in trading the Bitcoin spot market.
+Nonetheless, below are the two most common approaches applicable to trading Bitcoin on the spot market.

 Buying the dip

 This refers to buying the asset when the price makes a deep pullback.
-It offers a way of getting into the market at a fair price instead of buying into an already-rising market.
-When this method is executed properly, it can prove to be a profitable strategy.
+It offers a way of entering the market at a fair price instead of buying into an already-rising market.
+When executed properly, buying the dip can prove to be a profitable strategy.

 Buying the dip